Better Pay, Better Benefits and a Voice on the Job

-As a union member, you have a strong collective voice for negotiating with employers about pay, benefits, working conditions, and how their jobs get done.
+As a union member, you have a strong collective voice for negotiating with employers about pay, benefits, working conditions and how jobs get done.
 Having that say and collective voice gives you a union advantage.

 - The first step to joining a union is to locate your individual union and contact it for union facts and guidance on organizing